 Furthermore, the president decided to suspend all the proceedings on patents and animals from essentially biological processes until the Enlarged Board of Appeal takes a decision (see notice of the EPO) – and this was in accordance with the demands of NO PATENTS ON SEEDS! (see appeal).
 On 3 June 2020 the proceedings were resumed (see notice of EPO).

 Until the end of October 2019, public statements could be filed at the Enlarged Board of Appeal regarding the two questions of the president of the EPO.
 NO PATENTS ON SEEDS! also handed in a detailed statement.
 An open letter was supported by around 50 organizations and 25,000 individuals.

 In September 2019 the European Parliament published a resolution on this proceeding:

 The European Parliament, reiterates that plant and animal varieties, including parts and traits, essentially biological processes as well as products emanating from such processes, shall not in any way be patentable, pursuant to Directive 98/44/EC [EU – Bio-Patent-Directive] and the EU legislator’s intention;

-The decision of the Enlarged Board of Appeal on the two questions of the president of the EPO is expected after April 2020.
-This decision will influence patent cases on conventionally bred plants and animals and it will determine the direction of the further political debate.
+The decision of the Enlarged Board of Appeal on the two questions of the president of the EPO was published in May 2020.
+More info in our press release.
 NO PATENTS ON SEEDS! will continue to critically follow this development.